-What’s stopping L&D’s transition to performance consulting?
+What’s stopping L&D’s transition to performance consulting?by

 For L&D to play a more critical role in supporting wider organisational needs, the profession must transition to a performance consultancy role.
 Have you got the skills and capabilities required to take on this evolved way of working?